Wondering where to eat fresh, delicious seafood in Rome?

 Because of its location in the Campo dei Fiori area, and because of their long-standing reputation as one of the best seafood restaurants in Rome, it has become a pretty big tourist magnet.

-As with many restaurants in Rome, if you want to eat "where the locals eat", you should come here when the locals eat, after 9pm or on Sunday at lunch.
+As with many Rome eateries, if you want to eat "where the locals eat", you should come when the locals eat, after 9pm or on Sunday at lunch.

 There are quite a lot of these "classic" seafood restaurants in Rome.